 Nafplion is one of Greece's prettiest towns.
 Its narrow streets are lined by elegant Venetian houses and graceful Neoclassical mansions.
-Like the big square in Athens, Nafplion's main square is called Syntagma or Constitution Square.
+Like the big square in Athens, Nafplion's main square is called Syntagma (or “constitution”) Square.

-The square is a delightful mix of architecture revealing the many layers of local history: The old Venetian arsenal still sports the symbol of Venice: the winged lion of St. Mark.
+This square is a delightful mix of architecture revealing the many layers of local history: The old Venetian arsenal still sports the symbol of Venice: the winged lion of St. Mark.
 The domed mosques are a reminder of centuries of Muslim Ottoman rule.
 This mosque was converted to house independent Greece's first parliament.

 At the top of the town, our hotel's stony courtyard fits right in.
 The breakfast room comes with friendly service and a commanding view.
 And the bedrooms are a tasteful mix of stone and wood.

-The harborfront promenade features inviting bars and couch-filled cafes which attract a relaxed crowd.
+The harborfront promenade features inviting bars and couch-filled cafés which attract a relaxed crowd.
 The sofas encourage locals and visitors alike to stay awhile.
-And if you stay long enough...nearby tavernas, as rustic restaurants are called here, serve the fish dish of your dreams.
+And, if you stay long enough, nearby tavernas — as rustic restaurants are called here — serve the fish dish of your dreams.

-In 400 BC, Epidavros, with a sprawling complex of hospitals and sick wards, was the most famous healing center in the Greek world.
+In 400 B.C., Epidavros, with a sprawling complex of hospitals and sick wards, was the most famous healing center in the Greek world.

 It was a place of miraculous cures — and comfortable benches, where the sick came to be treated by doctor-priests doing the work of Asklepios, the Greek god of medicine.

 The highlight of Epidavros is its fine theater, which provided entertainment for those who made the pilgrimage here from all over Greece.
-It continued to operate until 426 AD, when Emperor Theodosius II — who was a Christian — closed it down, along with all other pagan sanctuaries.
+It continued to operate until 426 A.D., when Emperor Theodosius II — who was a Christian — closed it down, along with all other pagan sanctuaries.
 Given its size — over 12,000 seats — and obvious lack of modern amplification, the acoustics needed to be perfect...and they still are.

 Ancient athletes were tested here as well.
 The Sanctuary of Olympia was the birthplace of the Olympic Games.
-Despite the crowds, it remains an evocative place, nestled among shady trees.
+Despite the tourist crowds, it remains an evocative place, nestled among the shady trees.
 Wandering its extensive ruins, it's clear Olympia was much more than a stadium.

 Local tour guide Niki Vlachou helps explain.

 The town of Kardamyli, gateway to the Mani Peninsula, is one of the oldest names in the annals of Greek history, even mentioned in Homer's Iliad.
-This unassuming little seaside get-away is a fine spot to relax and settle into the pace of Greek country life.
+This unassuming little seaside getaway is a fine spot to relax and settle into the pace of Greek country life.

-The remains of the tiny fortified old town are a reminder that Kardamyli was deserted in the middle ages, when pirates forced the inhabitants to retreat up into the hills.
+The remains of the tiny fortified old town are a reminder that Kardamyli was deserted in the Middle Ages, when pirates forced the inhabitants to retreat up into the hills.
 Most remained there until the 18th century, when tower houses like these allowed a safe return.